romullobernardo/git-repo-search/README.md

 <br />

 1 - Just type your search on the search-bar <br />
-2 - Click on the desired repository and you'll be redirected to Github.
+2 - Click on the desired repository and you'll be redirected to Github. <br />
 3 - Enjoy!